helsinki-sda-group/AIforLEssAuto/WP4/sumo-hki-cm/README.md

 * `demand_add.rou.xml` is an optional route file for the Heslinki area that can be added to improve the accuracy of the simulation for the traffic counting stations.
 However, adding this file makes the simulation more unnatural and causes some unrealistic traffic jams.
 * `real_world_comparison.xlsx` compares the simulated traffic counts to real-world traffic counts obtained from [Digitraffic](https://www.digitraffic.fi/en/road-traffic/#current-data-from-tms-stations).
 * `sumo_launch.sumocfg` contains the [SUMO config](https://sumo.dlr.de/docs/Other/File_Extensions.html) file that can be used to launch the simulation.
 * `smaller_areas` contains the networks and the routes for the smaller areas of Helsinki each of them located around keskuspuisto.
-Area1 represents the smallest area, and area3 the largest.
-Area2 is the second largest.
+Area1 represents the smallest area, area2 is a bit bigger, and area3 is the largest.
+    * `areaX_disconnected.net.xml`: these network files are the result of using `cutRoutes` while keeping all the edges in the boundaries defined as a polygon.
+These network files might have disconnected parts.
+    * `areaX_connected.net.xml`: these network files keep only the largest weakly-connected component of all the edges in the same boundaries.
+Note that these network files are not fully-connected, so it is not guaranteed that every combination of origin and destination is possible.

 ## Environment